 The State offers all covered members flu shots at State sponsored clinics each year, beginning in October.
-A schedule of flu shot locations will be added in September 2017.
+A complete schedule of all flu shot locations is now available.

 The plan will only pay for the cost of the vaccine and the administration fee for members who choose to receive influenza vaccine somewhere other than a State sponsored clinic.
 Vaccines received at the pharmacy must be CVS Caremark participating pharmacy, and submitted through the pharmacy program.
 Vaccines received at a medical provider, must be received at a participating provider.

 Flu Vaccinations are offered to the following groups covered by the health plan: